jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - Assuming that all out-of-town spectators travel to the city for the events they attend.
   - A large share of visiting attendees did not come to town for the event, it's just one of many local entertainment options they chose to do.

+The reality is that there is no reliable tool for projecting the future economic outcomes of stadium projects---it simply does not exist.
+Any consultant who claims to project positive economic returns so should be asked to provide examples of past analyses of stadium projects that produced reliable forecasts.
+Until such a tool is developed, policymakers should rely on the results of academic economic studies that consistently demonstrate that sports venues do not generate significant economic benefits.

 **Related research:**
 - [Suggestions for the Needed Standardization of Determining the Local Economic Impact of Professional Sports”](https://doi.org/10.1177/0891242416636685) by Robert W. Wassmer, Ryan S. Ong, and Geoffrey Propheter